Criticism of G4S: Child custodial institutions

 In an earlier Ofsted report on Medway, inspectors said staff and middle managers reported feeling a lack of leadership and having "low, or no confidence in senior managers".
 Nick Hardwick, at the time the chief inspector of prisons said, "Managerial oversight failed to protect young people from harm.
 Effective oversight is key to creating a positive culture that prevents poor practice happening and ensuring it is reported when it does."
-The Guardian newspaper learned that senior managers at Medway received performance-related pay awards in April amounting to between 10–25% of their annual salaries, according to seniority.
+The Guardian newspaper learned that senior managers at Medway received performance-related pay awards in April amounting to between 10 and 25% of their annual salaries, according to seniority.
 One 15-year-old girl placed at Medway in 2009 said she was frequently unlawfully restrained over 18 months, citing an occasion in which her face was repeatedly slammed into icy ground.
 "I assumed the senior management team would be sacked ...
 But now it looks like they have been rewarded for allowing children to be abused in prison", she said.
 Former Labour MP Sally Keeble has complained about G4S maltreatment in STCs for over ten years, stating: "This is people making personal profit out of tragedy.
 I hope that justice minister Liz Truss would intervene and make sure these bonuses are not being paid by a Ministry of Justice contractor."
 Notwithstanding the results of the investigations no senior managers at Medway were disciplined or dismissed.
 In May, the MoJ said the National Offender Management Service (NOMS) would take over the running of Medway.
 In July, it formally assumed control of the STC.

 In July 2019, the management of the Medway STC was passed to the Oasis multi-academy trust.
 The centre was now to be Britain's first secure school, it is marketed as an education-focused alternative to youth jails.
-This initiative stemming from 2016, was based on a report that revealed that pupils in Youth Offender Institutes were only receiving 15 hours of education a week on average, compared with an assumed level of 30 hours.
+This initiative stemming from 2016, was based on a report that revealed that pupils in His Majesty's Young Offender Institutions were only receiving 15 hours of education a week on average, compared with an assumed level of 30 hours.